The Empty Chairs

 Shortlisted at CCA in Events

-On the chairs were written true stories about why children are not in school.
+On the chairs were written true stories

-In 24 hours we reached over 65% of Danish adults with zero media budget.
+In 24 hours we reached over 65% of Danish adults

-The chairs became the main subject at the opening of the Danish Parliament.
+The chairs became the main subject

-Photographer: Rasmus Lind
+Rasmus Lind — Photographer

 Next